damianhakert/damianhakert.github.io/source/handbook/accounting/index.html.md

 ### GitLab Inc. Payroll Procedures <a name="payroll-inc"></a>

-1. You will receive a reminder from Trinet the week before payroll closes for each pay period.
+1. You will receive a reminder from TriNet the week before payroll closes for each pay period.
 1. If you are handling payroll changes- the email will let you know by what date you must submit those changes.
 1. Enter the dates into your calendar with a reminder for the day before the deadline.
 1. Log into TriNet Passport